Animation Kobe: Theme Song Award

 The theme songs of either anime or other forms of animated media distributed in Japan from September of the previous year to August of the event year become candidates.
 The voting by fans is counted, and the five songs with the highest number of votes become the candidates for the final competition.
 Especially, the committee sees more importance in original songs made for an anime, sung in the 'spirit' of the work.

-Only the Thema Song Award is influenced by the fans.
+Only the Theme Song Award is influenced by the fans.
 This format started from the 4th event.
 The total number of votes in a year is about 10,000 votes.
 The result of the vote is also announced on the official sites of Radio Kansai, Anitama.com and the programs of Radio Kansai before the event.
 Though this is a preliminary vote to reduce the candidates to final, as of 2013, the candidates chosen in first by the vote have always won the award.